Written by on . Last updated February 16th, 2026.

 Nearby towns and cities

-4 countries can be found within 300km of the epicenter of this earthquake: China , Pakistan and Tajikistan .
+4 countries can be found within 300km of the epicenter of this earthquake: Pakistan , China and Tajikistan .
 Futher away, this earthquake may also have been felt in India.

 An overview of nearby towns and cities is available in the overview below.
 If places don't have intensity data available, it likely means the experienced impact in those places was fairly small.